andrei-voia/minesweeper_game/README.md

 # Minesweeper Game

-This is a game in which you can win only if you are able to predict where the bombs will be, based on the numbers you uncover.
+This is a game in which you can win only if you are able to predict where the bombs will be, based on the numbers you uncover in every choice you make.

 ## Menu Interface